amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Field names that are identical in both tables can confuse the software so you must specify which table you are talking about, any time you mention these fields.
 You do this by inserting the table name in front of the field name as `table.colname`, as I have done above in the `SELECT` and `GROUP BY` parts of the query.

-We often won't want all of the fields from both tables, so anywhere we would have used a field name in a query on a single table, we can use `table.colname` in our join.
+We often won't want all of the fields from both tables, so anywhere we would have used a field name in a query on a single table, we can use `table.colname` in our `JOIN`.

 For example, what if we wanted information on when individuals of each species were captured, but instead of their species ID, we wanted their actual species names.